-The Board of Trustees has a reasonable expectation that the Academy has adequate resources to continue in operational existence for the immediate future following a review of its resources.
-For this reason they continue to adopt the going concern basis in preparing the financial statements.
-Further details regarding the adoption of the going concern basis can be found in note 3 to the Financial Statements.
+The Board of Trustees has a reasonable expectation that the Academy has adequate resources to continue in operational existence for the immediate future.
+For this reason, they continue to adopt the going concern basis in preparing the financial statements.
+Further details regarding the adoption of the going concern basis can be found in note 2 to the Financial Statements.